Coreopsis grandiflora Hogg ex Sweet

 Other info. - This species is found predominantly in the southwestern quarter of Missouri, with additional populations in the southeast part of the state.
 Its main U.S. distribution is within Missouri, Kansas, Oklahoma, and Arkansas.
-It is easily recognized by its showy flowers, highly divided leaves, and prairie habitat.
-Like all members of the Coreopsis genus, it has involucral bracts of two very distinct forms, which can be clearly seen in the image above.
+It is easily recognized by its showy flowers, highly dissected leaves with threadlike ultimate segments, and prairie habitat.
+Like all members of the Coreopsis genus, it has involucral bracts of two very distinct forms, which can be clearly seen in the images above.

 Photographs taken at Dave Rock Conservation Area, St. Claire County, MO., 6-7-03 and 6-16-05, and at the Lonesome Prairie Conservation Area, Benton County, MO., 5-15-04 (DETenaglia); also at Tingler Prairie Natural Area, Howell County, MO, 6-10-2021 (SRTurner).